torq-lang/book-jv/src/book_native_performance.md

 ### CPU Executors

+> The Torq AffinityExecutor pins a runnable to a single-thread executor.
+Ultimately, we want to pin the single-thread executor to a hardware thread.
+Even though we don't yet pin to a hardware thread, our bench results show a significant improvement using the AffinityExecutor.

 > TODO: Discuss the AffinityExecutor used to produce `0.00044ms` `NorthwindDb` read times.
 Demonstrate how few threads produced higher throughput by reducing cache misses.

 NOTE: The following cache misses are for 10 iterations.
 Replace these examples with single iterations.